reactjs/rfcs/text/0000-server-module-conventions.md

 Therefore, we propose another convention to files with a `"use client"` directive:

 The conventions apply if a module exports a function that is identified as a React Component, according to some definition specified by the [React Compiler](https://reactjs.org/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022.html#react-compiler) and the [Rules of Hooks Lint rule](https://reactjs.org/docs/hooks-rules.html).
-Basically if it contains a capital name and containers JSX or Hooks.
+Basically if it contains a capital name and contains JSX or Hooks.

 In that case, such function's arguments must all be serializable according to the Serialization rules of [React Server Components](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md) (basically JSON + Cycles, Binary Data, Promises, JSX etc).